sebastian-software/effective-prettier-legacy/readme.md

 Originally started as a very lean alternative to [prettier-eslint](https://github.com/prettier/prettier-eslint) which focuses on the basics of integrating Prettier and linting infrastructure into one tool.
 Includes a CLI tool called `effective-prettier`.
 Nowadays it supports both `eslint` and `stylelint` together with `prettier`.
 It executes these tool in memory using their APIs instead of touching files multiple times on the disc.

+## Problem

+For some users linting rules tweak the behavior of prettier results.
+Combining both tools is typically quite a configuration hassle.
+The easier way to write a new tool which combines both... or even all three of the most relevant front-end tools into one CLI.
+Welcome `effective-prettier`.

 ## Features

 You are in one solution to combine linting with prettification: